All Products

 3. In the left-side navigation pane, choose Model Deployment > Elastic Algorithm Service (EAS) to go to the Elastic Algorithm Service (EAS) page. image

 2. On the Elastic Algorithm Service (EAS) page, click Deploy Service.
-In the Scenario-based Model Deployment section, select LLM Deployment.
+In the Scenario-based Model Deployment section of the Deploy Service page, select LLM Deployment.

-3. On the LLM Deployment page, configure the following parameters.
+3. On the LLM Deployment page, configure the parameters described in the following table.
 Use the default values for other parameters.

 Parameter